OmarAsh-Dev/musegan-pytorch/README.md

    - Open your local Terminal/Command Shell and run the following commands
     ```shell
     cd musegan-pytorch # change directory to the cloned repository
-    #use any of the following some willl work dependent on your operating system
+    #use any of the following some will work dependent on your operating system
     #try
     python3 setup.py develop
     #or